The exciting convenience experienced in online schools isn’t free from varying challenges.

 - 6. Limit Social Media Use

-- 7. Stick on the Environment for Productivity and Creativity
+- 7. Stick to an Environment that Guarantees Productivity and Creativity

 - 8. Stay off Heavy Meals